letscooee/code-culture/code-review/after-merge-request-reviewed.md

 2. Make the necessary change.
 3. If the suggested code is too big and time taking, discuss.
 4. After the code change was addressed, leave comment in the thread (GitLab).
+5. Make sure you address any other instance of a particular review comment throughout the MR. For example, if you were asked to remove print statements at one line, you check for other places in that MR.

 ## Testing the changes